Myron Rush: Academic career

-Rush came to Cornell University in 1965, who was a member of its Department of Government.
+Rush joined the faculty of the Department of Government at Cornell University in 1965.
 The family lived in Ithaca, New York.
-His research work focused on succession problems in the Soviet Union and Eastern Bloc states and on the foreign relations of the Soviet Union.
+His research work focused on leadership succession problems in the Soviet Union and Eastern Bloc states and on the foreign relations of the Soviet Union.
 Courses that Rush taught at Cornell included "Government and Politics of the Soviet Union" and "Foreign Policy of the U.S.S.R."; these two courses were important offerings of the government department for many years.
 Early on, he also co-taught a survey course on Russia with professors from the economics and Russian literature departments.

 Rush had a lifelong aversion to totalitarian regimes.
 He was one of several dozen academics who supported the re-election of Richard Nixon in the 1972 U.S. presidential campaign via a full‐page advertisement in the New York Times; following the revelations of the Watergate scandal the next year, he indicated that he wished he had not taken such a public stance.

 In 1977, Rush took a leave from Cornell and became a scholar-in-residence at the CIA.
 While other academics had consulted with the CIA, Rush's appointment was the beginning of its institutionalized scholar-in-residence program, one that Rush would help make ongoing.
 Due to the revelations from the Church Committee the year prior regarding abuses by the intelligence community and the existence of hidden ties between the CIA and academia, news of Rush's role provoked protests by graduate students within Cornell's government department.
 However the department's faculty did not block Rush's appointment, and the professor spent at least a year and a half in that position at CIA Headquarters.

 During the next two decades, Rush continued to consult with, or take leaves at, the CIA, believing that the country's interests were best served by academic expertise informing foreign policy and intelligence gathering.
 During the 1980s, Rush publicly defended the CIA's making recruiting visits on the Cornell campus.